Skip to main content

 To start setting the OCR up:

-1. Navigate to the 'CloudControl' tab and click on the scene you wish to setup Scoreboard OCR on.
+1. Navigate to the 'CloudControl' tab and select the scene you wish to set up Scoreboard OCR on.

-4. Click on 'Scoreboard read by a Spiideo camera (OCR)
+4. Click 'Scoreboard read by a Spiideo camera (OCR)'.

-Once you have chosen the option 'Live Calibration' you need to chose the camera you will be using.
-Choose the camera from with the best view of the scoreboard.
-When you have chosen the camera angle click 'Next'.
+Once you have chosen the option 'Live Calibration', select the camera you will be using and click 'Next'.

-Now annotate your scoreboard my dragging to create your first annotation box.
-Once placed, you can click on each annotation to identify what it is.
+Now, annotate your scoreboard by dragging to create your first annotation box.
+Once placed, click on each annotation to identify it.
 Annotation groups are:

 • The match clock (required)